Breast Lift/Mastopexy in Perth

-A Breast Lift (Mastopexy) procedure involves the reshaping and lifting of the breast to correct sagging boobs (ptosis) and to restore a more youthful-looking, aesthetically pleasing position of the breasts on the chest wall.
+Breast Lift surgery (Mastopexy) involves the reshaping and lifting of the breast to correct sagging boobs (ptosis) and to restore a more youthful-looking, aesthetically pleasing position of the breasts on the chest wall.
 Pregnancy, breastfeeding, ageing, weight fluctuations or significant weight loss may cause some women to seek out this procedure.

-Breast Lift can be combined with other surgical procedures, the most common being the placement of breast implants, to add shape and volume to the breasts as well as a lift.
+Breast Lift surgery can be combined with other surgical procedures, the most common being the placement of breast implants, to add shape and volume to the breasts as well as a lift.

 Your breasts may look flat or deflated prior to a breast lift.
 Dr. Patrick Briggs may perform a breast lift as a stand-alone procedure, or as part of a combination procedure with another breast or abdominal surgery.

 What are the Benefits of a Breast Lift Procedure?

 - A breast lift restores breasts to a more central, firmer or higher position on the chest wall.

 - If you are generally happy with your breast size but not how they look due to sagging nipples or low-hanging breast tissue, this procedure may be for you.